krishanthisera/blog/src/content/blog/edge-functions.md

  ```

-Here, I have defined a function by its name, specify its path, and indicate the handler.
+Here, I have defined functions by their names, specify their locations (build), and indicate the handler.

 We've defined three functions here.
 We'll discuss dig deeper into the specifics of each function later.
 For now, our primary task is to package each of them into separate zip files for deployment.

 Now, we just need to define the Lambda configuration.
-I'll employ Terraform's count meta-argument to iterate over the locals.
+We can employ Terraform's `count` meta-argument to iterate over `locals`.

 ```hcl
 # main.tf